Generative AI workflows and hacks 2026

 Currently my favourite is Jina, which is affordable.

-5 Google is also a bit shit at copy-pasteable content
+10 Google is a bit shit at copy-pasteable content

 Google broke its Markdown output in an interesting way: links don’t work in the output docs.
 This is particularly infuriating in my favourite Google product, Deep Research.
 It’s supposed to be about citations and links, and yet it can’t turn URLs into linked text (try copy-pasting the output to get inline citations if you don’t believe it).